PhD in Data Science

-The standard first-year program requires students to complete nine courses: four required courses (1-4 below); one elective either in mathematical foundations or scalability and computing (pick from either 5 or 6); and finally four other electives that can come from proposed courses in data science or existing graduate courses in Computer Science or Statistics.
-Some students, after consulting with the committee graduate advisor, might decide to take the nine courses over the first two years.
+The standard first-year program requires students to complete nine courses: four required courses (1-4 below); one elective either in mathematical foundations or scalability and computing (pick from either 5 or 6); and four graduate electives that can come from proposed courses in data science as well as existing courses in Computer Science or Statistics.
+Some students, after consulting with the graduate committee advisor, might decide to take the nine courses over the first two years:

 Synthesis project